gschueler/edam/readme.md

     edam.groovy -o docs

-## At a glance
+## Take a set of Markdown text files...

-Edam takes all of the markdown-formatted `.txt` or `.md` in a directory:
+Source directory:

     getting-started.md
     howto.md
-    readme.md
+    readme.md - "Welcome to my project..."
     usage.md

-And generates HTML pages for each one:
+Output directory:

     getting-started.html
     howto.html
     index.html
     usage.html

+The '(readme|index).(md|txt)' is the "Index" page and outputs to 'index.html'.

-The index (coming from 'index' or 'readme' file) will also contain a Table of Contents with links to each of the `.html` pages.
+The Index will contain the Table of Contents at the bottom:

+    Welcome to my project ...

+    1. Getting Started
+    2. How-To
+    3. Usage

-Each page will contain a set of navigation links to allow following the order of pages from one page to the next and back.
+Every page will contain a set of navigation links (next, previous, table of contents):

+    [Table of Contents] [<- Getting Started] [-> Usage]

-No default CSS file is included, so it is up to you to provide a `style.css` to style the content.
+(No default CSS file is included, so it is up to you to provide a `style.css` to style the content.)

-There is also a "recursive" mode, which will descend into subdirectories and apply the same logic:
+**Recursive mode** will descend into subdirectories.
+The Table of Contents will contain links to the Index of each of its subdirectories:

     my-project.md
     howto-guide/